TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 As with Playwright, there's [little detail](https://storybook.js.org/docs/get-started/install) on installation and configuration, just a command to run "inside your project's root directory".
 Once that's done, it promises to launch a setup wizard to take you through an onboarding experience.

 There's nothing in the documentation about monorepos.
-However, I did find this [discussion](https://github.com/storybookjs/storybook/discussions/22521) of different ways to setup Storybook in a monorepo.
+However, I did find this [discussion](https://github.com/storybookjs/storybook/discussions/22521) of different ways to set up Storybook in a monorepo.

 The simplest approach is to run the default setup in the root of the monorepo.
 There are various downsides described that mean this isn't the best long term solution.
 It does seem like the easiest way to kick the tyres and see if I want to go further.